statespacedev/statespace/readme.md

 ## distributions and decisions

-uncertainty, confidence, and knowledge
+uncertainty, confidence, knowledge

-their evolution under various processes
+their evolution with various processes

 risk and the cost of errors